Zynga: History

 In October 2012, Zynga announced a partnership with bwin.party, an international real-money gaming operator, to launch real-money gaming in the UK, including the release of online poker, a suite of 180 casino games, and the first online FarmVille-branded real money slots game during 2013.

 On June 3, 2013, Zynga announced layoffs of 520 employees—roughly 18% of its workforce—and closed offices in New York, Los Angeles, and Dallas.
 By July 2013, Zynga had reportedly lost nearly half of its user base from the previous year.
 Consequently, investors decreased Zynga's valuation by $400 million.
-On July 25, 2013, Zynga said they would not be pursuing real money game production in the US.
+On July 25, 2013, Zynga said it would not be pursuing real money game production in the US.
 Following this announcement, shares dropped 13%.

 In July 2013, Zynga hired Microsoft's Interactive Entertainment President Don Mattrick as its new CEO.
 Pincus remained as Zynga's chairman and chief product officer.

 Employees watch the 2014 FIFA World Cup during a scheduled break.

 In January 2014, the company announced the layoff of 314 workers, about 15% of its total workforce.
 In April 2014, founder & former CEO Pincus stepped down from his role as chief product officer.
 He remained as chairman of the board.

 First quarter results for 2014 showed that daily active user numbers fell from 53 million to 28 million year-over-year.
 In April 2014, the company announced its new hire of Alex Garden, co-founder of Relic Entertainment and former Microsoft Game Studios executive.

 In July 2014, Zynga signed a lease for office space in Maitland, Florida.
 Less than one year later, this Orlando-area office was closed.

 Don Mattrick left Zynga in April 2015, replaced by predecessor Mark Pincus.
 Frank Gibeau took over as CEO on March 7, 2016, with Pincus once again stepping aside.
 Gibeau's last position was as head of mobile for Electronic Arts.
 He joined Zynga's board of directors in August 2015.